shish/shimmie2/README.txt

 Upgrade from 2.2.X
 ~~~~~~~~~~~~~~~~~~
-Should be automatic, just unzip and copy across config.php, images and thumbs
+Should be automatic, just unzip into a clean folder and copy across
-folders from the old version.
-This includes automatically messing with the
+config.php, images and thumbs folders from the old version.
+This
-database -- back it up first!
+includes automatically messing with the database -- back it up first!

 Contact